vgorbic1/Tutorials/JavaScript/JavaScript.md

 ###Document Object Model (DOM)
 DOM is a convention for representing objects in HTML document.
 ### Variables
-to create (initiate) a variable use var and the variable name or just a variable name:
+To create (initiate) a variable use var and the variable name or just a variable name:
 ```javascript
 var name;
 ```
-to assign value to variable:
+To assign value to variable:
 ```javascript
 name = "John";
 ```